Broadband and working from home

 Just about every broadband package will include a free wireless router which provides access to the internet alongside wired and wireless networking functions.
 These are sufficient for regular users, but some home workers may want to buy their own to get more advanced features and improved Wi-Fi speed and range.

-Note that not every ISP allows you to use your own hardware.
+Not every ISP allows you to choose your own hardware.
 Check before signing up if this is something you might want to do.
-In some cases you might be able to completely replace the ISP router, or their hardware may have to be retained and set to “modem mode” to access to the internet while your own device handles the networking.
+In some cases you might be able to completely replace the ISP router, or their hardware may have to be retained and set to “modem mode” to access to the internet while your own device handles the network.

 Whatever type of router you use, security is vital.
 Firmware updates should be applied when available, the Wi-Fi should be protected and default passwords should be changed to prevent unauthorised access.
 For more information see our guide to router security.